Call us at +44 20 33 64 59 06

 Create the ad, set your budget, and check out how they perform regularly.
 You should even consider running multiple ads at the same time to test which ones are getting the most clicks (known as "A/B tests").
 Do certain images or texts work better than others?
 This information will be valuable for other holidays, but also for next year's Easter.

-Make sure to do some good keyword research beforehand as well and find the right audiences to target
+Make sure to do some good keyword research beforehand as well and find the right audiences to target.

 There are a lot of ways that you, as a small business owner, can promote your online shop during the busy shopping seasons.
 It’s important to plan ahead and start promotions and “holiday awareness” campaigns a few weeks in advance.
-A couple small tweaks to your site, combined with a good social media campaign, and a bit of fun can get your shop the extra attention that you want without too much money or effort.

 With all the holidays across different markets, make sure to download our European marketing calendar to get an overview of the best e-commerce opportunities in the biggest European markets.
+Click on the link below: